IBM/EpicTunableCheck/README.txt

 Now you can execute the script with the proper authorizations to display the current tunables settings.
 # python3 EpicTunableCheck.py3

-The script will prompt you for the full path to your iris.db file
+The script will prompt you for the full path to your irisdb file